Nonprofit Partner Guide

 What is BoardLead?

-BoardLead is the flagship program of Cause Strategy Partners.
-We elevate and transform leadership in the social good sector by partnering with top companies, professional services firms and foundations to recruit, place, train and support talented professionals for high-impact board service.
+BoardLead elevates and transforms leadership in the social good sector by partnering with top companies, professional services firms and foundations to recruit, place, train and support talented professionals for high-impact board service.

 Through a rigorous recruitment, training, and matching process, BoardLead will identify promising candidates and make the connection.
 Nonprofits then meet one-on-one with each candidate and together begin the process of deciding whether it’s a “match made in heaven.”
 For the candidates ultimately vetted, nominated and elected to boards, we provide governance training and offer one-on-one support they need to make an impact on day one.